wilfreddenton/unsafe-perform.io/posts/2020-02-21-existential-quantification-in-typescript.md

 ## A Simple Existential Type

-Let's come back to the Haskell example.
+Let's look at a Haskell example.

 ```haskell
 data Foo = forall a.
 MkFoo a (a -> Bool)